Historical Memory and Brand Preference

-We study how historical memories of war affect consumer choices of brands from different country-of-origins in the context of the Chinese automotive market.
-Our research design exploits two natural experiments: (i) the Imperial Japanese army's Continental Cross-Through Operation in China in 1944 that created local variations in historical memories, and (ii) the China-Japan conflict over the sovereignty disputes in 2012 that activated the memories.
-We find that, after the 2012 conflict, sales of Japanese cars dropped 8.5% more, while sales of Chinese brands increased 8.9% more, in invaded counties than in neighboring non-invaded counties, despite their having similar pre-trends.
-The effect persisted for more than 24 months.
+We study how the historical memories of war affect consumer choices of brands from different country-of-origins in the context of the Chinese automotive market.
+Our research design exploits two natural experiments: (i) the Imperial Japanese Army's Continental Cross-Through Operation in 1944 in Guangxi of China that created local variations in historical memories, and (ii) the China-Japan conflict over the sovereignty disputes in 2012 that activated the memories.
+We find that, after the 2012 conflict, sales of Japanese cars dropped 8.5% more, while sales of Chinese brands increased 8.9% more, in invaded counties than in neighboring non-invaded counties, despite similar pre-trends.
+The effects persisted for more than 24 months.
 The heterogeneous effects show rich managerial implications: the effects are stronger for higher-priced and larger cars, as well as more recognizably Japanese or Chinese brands.
 Creating local independent brands help foreign brands to take advantage of the memory effect.
-We also explore the mechanism and find supporting evidence for intergenerational transmission of memories.
-Finally, we find local protest partially mediates the effect.
+We also explore the mechanism and find supporting evidence for intergenerational transmission of memories and local protest as mechanisms of the memory effects.

 Keywords: Country of Origin, Brand, Economic History, Political Economy, China